ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 #### Field input mapping

 The `mapToFieldValueInputType` method is used to document what input type is expected by Field Types that require a more complex input value.
-For instance, `ezmatrix` generates its own input types depending on the configured columns.
+For example, `ezmatrix` generates its own input types depending on the configured columns.

 Example of a `MyCustomFieldDefinitionMapper` mapper for a complex Field Type: